 This list is provided to help you get started in analytics.
 Examples are from HR-People Analytics, Supply Chain Analytics, Legal, Marketing and general Business Analytics.
 If you’re only interested in one of these areas, I have identified in each example, the business areas to which the idea applies.
 You can use that to skip quickly through the list.Read More

-Numerical Insights publishes articles on a variety of topics including business analytics, data analysis, data visualizations tools, improving business results, supply chain analytics, HR Analytics, strategic workforce planning, and improving the profit.
-Browse our articles below or use the category buttons to quickly filter into a topic.
+Numerical Insights publishes articles on a variety of topics including business analytics, data analysis, data visualizations tools, improving business results, supply chain analytics, HR Analytics, strategic workforce planning, and improving profitability.
+We aim to make our articles informative and educational.

 Regardless of what you do each day, you’ve probably realized that you are surrounded by data.
 The quantity of data that exists in the world grows substantially with every passing hour and it is said that 95% of it has yet to be analyzed.
 That’s okay, because success in the data and metrics world is not about analyzing data for the sake of analyzing data.
 It’s about analyzing data to answer a question.
 There also has to be value in finding the answer to that question or you risk wasting valuable resources (time and money).Read More

 The problem is that companies assume that if a topic is hot, then that topic must be important for everyone.
 They don’t think about whether that topic, skill or approach actually holds any relevance for their leaders and employees.Read More

 Show Me the Money: There are several ways that analytics professionals can produce “real money” from analytics…and you don’t need data as large as Amazon’s to do it.
 Think about two categories of money inside a company.
 There is the money that comes in from sales and there is the money tied up in various places in the company.Read More

 How you can reduce the chance of running out of inventory.Read More